Juniper/junos-terraform/README.md

 JTAF generated providers has a requirement of the smallest data set possible for each resources.
 That means, in a single resource you would place a description, and in another, you will place the inet address.
 Terraform is essentially a dependency aware declarative resource manager and so, we have to model resources in a way that's compatible with Terraform and Junos.

-# Run Second Shell Script:  `jtaf_automation2.sh`
+# Run Second Shell Script:  `buildProvider.sh`

 Prior to this step, ensure an xml, xpath file is created in the `/junos-terraform` home directory with `xpath` in the name of the file

-This file can be compiled by running `chmod +x jtaf_automation2.sh` from the home directory followed by `./jtaf_automation2.sh` to run the script.
+This file can be compiled by running `chmod +x buildProvider.sh` from the home directory followed by `./buildProvider.sh` to run the script.

 Below describes what the script does: